gnosisguild/zodiac-module-reality/docs/setup_guide.md

 Now that we have a template, a hardhat task can be used to deploy a DAO module instance.
 These tasks requires the following parameters:

-- `executor` - the address of the executor.
+- `avatar` - the address of the avatar.
 - `owner` - the address of the owner
 - `oracle` - the address of the Realitio contract
 - `template` - the template to be used with Realitio